Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/setting-up-your-contract.md

 ---
 id: setting-up
-title: Setting Up Your Contract
+title: Set Up Your Contract
 sidebar_position: 1
 ---

 ## Setting up the Contract

+This guide is an example of a custodial contract Uniswap V3 positions, which allows interaction with the Uniswap V3 Periphery in the form of minting a position, adding liquidity to a position, decreasing liquidity, and collecting fees.

-First we declare the solidity version that will be used to compile the contract, and the `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature we use when transacting with a pool.
+To begin, declare the solidity version that will be used to compile the contract, and the `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature we use when transacting with a pool.

 ```solidity
 // SPDX-License-Identifier: GPL-2.0-or-later